 Our course is designed to familiarize you with the 2017 NEC.
 You will know precisely how to find the correct answers in the code when you take your exam.

-We prepare you to successfully pass your exam by providing extensive knowledge of the structure of the code and by thoroughly covering each subject appearing on your Maine Electrical License Exam.
+We prepare you for exam success by providing extensive knowledge of the code structure and thoroughly covering each subject appearing on your Maine Electrical License Exam.

 QUESTION: Why is a copy of the 2017 NEC required by this course?